 Now the Deputy Grand Bard offers a prayer for those Bards who have passed on during the past year.
 Their names are read and a commemoration hymn is sung.

 Initiate Bards are then escorted to the Grand Bard who gives them their Bardic names and welcomes them into the College of Bards.
-The delegates from Wales and Brittany give short addresses to the Gorseth.
-Then, after any announcements, the song "Cornwall our Motherland" is sung.
+The delegates from Wales and Brittany give short addresses to the Gorsedh.
+Then, after any announcements, the song "Hail to the Homeland" is sung.

 Ceremony of the Sword